winggiver/wtm-website/README.md

 ##Hamburg Photos

-Photos from the city of Hamburg were provided by WTM HH lead and members.
+Photos from the city of Hamburg were provided by WTM lead and members.

-WTM Lead Women Techmakers Hamburg --> Anja Schumann
+WTM Lead --> Anja Schumann

 WTM Member --> Simla K&uuml;&ccedil;&uuml;ksayan